Welcome to the NIST Cyber-Physical Systems website

 Cyber-physical systems (CPS) will bring advances in personalized health care, emergency response, traffic flow management, and electric power generation and delivery, as well as in many other areas now just being envisioned.
 CPS comprise interacting digital, analog, physical, and human components engineered for function through integrated physics and logic.
 Other phrases that you might hear when discussing these and related CPS technologies include:

 - Smart Cities

 - "Smart" Anything (e.g., Cars, Buildings, Homes, Manufacturing, Hospitals, Appliances)

 NIST Cyber-Physical Systems Program

 The NIST Engineering Laboratory, through its Cyber-Physical Systems and Smart Grid Program Office, is leading a NIST-wide program to advance Cyber-Physical Systems.
 Our program is moving forward on four fronts:

-- The Global City Teams Challenge is an initiative to advance the deployment of Internet of Things (IoT) technologies within a smart city environment.
+- NIST is conducting this year’s Global City Teams Challenge as the Smart and Secure Cities and Communities Challenge in partnership with the Department of Homeland Security.
+This effort is emphasizing the importance of addressing security and privacy within smart city environments.
 Nearly 100 teams or "action clusters" are pursuing projects related to energy, transportation, public safety, and other key sectors.